SOrtINgmASteR/Python/100 Days of Code The Complete Python Pro Bootcamp/Section 1 Day 1 - Beginner - Working with Variables in Python to Manage Data/Exercises.md

 print(("New lines can be created with a backslash and n.")
 ```
 **Errors-**
-1.In the first line the beginning `"` is missing.
+- In the first line the beginning `"` is missing.
-2.In second line an extra '+' need to be added for the desired output.
+- In second line an extra '+' need to be added for the desired output.
-3.In the third line extra indentation was used.
+- In the third line extra indentation was used.
-4.In the fourth line an extra bracket is used.
+- In the fourth line an extra bracket is used.

 **Code without Errors-**
 ```python
 print("Day 1 - String Manipulation")